piotrkan/household_predictor/README.md

 To examine the workflow, see main.ipynb.

-**NOTE: there is a data directory present but it's empty, this is because its not a good practice to share data on github.
+**NOTE: there is a data directory but it's empty, this is because its not a good practice to share data on github.
 For the notebook to work correctly, move the data.db file to data folder**

 ## Comments